dotnet/csharpstandard/standard/expressions.md

 The result of evaluating an array access that does not involve `System.Range` is a variable of the element type of the array, namely the array element selected by the value(s) of the expression(s) in the *argument_list*.

-The result of evaluating an array access that involves `System.Range` is a slice of the array being accessed, as selected by the value(s) of the expression(s) in the *argument_list*.
+The result of evaluating an array access that involves `System.Range` is a slice (§indexable-sequence-general) of the array being accessed, as selected by the value(s) of the expression(s) in the *argument_list*.
 The resulting slice’s element type is the same as the element type of the array being accessed.

 The run-time processing of an array access of the form `P[A]`, where `P` is a *primary_no_array_creation_expression* of an *array_type* and `A` is an *argument_list*, consists of the following steps: